Bombshell Abigail Ratchford Spills Out Of Sexy Purple Cut-Out Dress

 Abigail Ratchford’s latest Instagram share is definitely one of her sexiest to date.

 As those who follow the social media sensation know, Abigail has been named “The Queen of Curves” by fans.
 She regularly shows off her gorgeous figure for her loyal followers while clad in some of the sexiest outfits on the planet.
-Most of the time, Ratchford shows off her toned figure in bikinis, lingerie, and other NSFW outfits but sometimes she switches things up and dons a sexy dress instead.
+Most of the time, Abigail shows off her toned figure in bikinis, lingerie, and other NSFW outfits, but sometimes she switches things up and wears a sexy dress instead.

-In the most recent photo that was shared by the black-haired beauty, Abigail poses in front of a brown colored background.
-The model looks off into the distance in the shot, wearing her long dark locks down and curled.
-Ratchford looks nothing short of stunning while donning a face full of makeup that comes complete with eyeliner, mascara, blush, and lipgloss.
+In the most recent photo by the black-haired beauty, Abigail poses in front of a brown colored background.
+The model looks off into the distance in the shot, wearing her long, dark locks down and curled.
+Abigail looks nothing short of stunning while she wears a face full of makeup that comes complete with eyeliner, mascara, blush, and lip gloss.

-The bombshell’s killer figure is definitely the focal point of the image while she spills out of a curve hugging purple dress.
-The top of the ensemble dips well into Ratchford’s chest, showing off plenty of cleavage to fans.
+The bombshell’s killer figure is definitely the focal point of the image while she spills out of a curve-hugging purple dress.
+The top of the ensemble dips well into Abigail’s chest, showing off plenty of cleavage to fans.
 The middle of the outfit features two cut-outs which showcase her toned and tanned abs.
 And the dress hits well above Abigail’s thigh, showing off her muscular legs as well.

-In the caption of the snapshot, she credits retailer Fashion Nova for the outfit and since it went live on her account, it’s earned her a ton of attention from fans with over 7,000 likes in addition to 170-plus comments within just a few minutes of going live.
-Some fans commented on the post to gush over Ratchford’s amazing figure while countless others let her know that they are huge fans.
+In the caption of the snapshot, she credits retailer Fashion Nova for the outfit.

+Since the photo went live on her account, it’s earned her a ton of attention from fans with over 7,000 likes in addition to 170-plus comments.
+Some fans commented on the post to gush over Abigail’s amazing figure while countless others let her know that they are huge fans.

 “So beautiful she doesn’t look real,” one follower gushed with a series of heart-eye emoji.